Do you want to create a WordPress splash page?

 A splash page should “make a splash”.
 It’s a welcome screen that shows before other pages on your website, much like a website intro page.
 They’re used to grab people’s attention before entering your site and are a great way to collect new leads and show special offers.

 Yet splash pages differ from landing pages and can have several purposes, which are confusing for beginners.
-This article will explain what a splash page is and show you how to create a splash page in WordPress.
+This article will explain what a splash page is and show you how to create a WordPress splash page step-by-step.